English Questions

 In the following question, out of the four alternatives, select the alternative which best expresses the meaning of the idiom/phrase.

-Answer & Explanation Answer: A) To extremely happy
+Answer & Explanation Answer: A) In an ironic or insincere way.

 Explanation: